 “On average, construction earnings before interest and tax (EBIT) account for only 5.5% of revenue.”Deloitte, 2019

-With the price of goods steadily growing in 2020, construction companies need to look long and hard at business areas that can be optimized to drive a better bottom line.
+With the price of goods increasing in 2021, construction companies need to look long and hard at areas that can be optimized to drive a better bottom line.

 “Construction companies need to look long and hard for ways to drive a better bottom line.”